 Feel free to download the templates for the first 25 words of the Dolch 220 sight words.
 Click the following link Multi-Sensory Cards- Sight WordsList 1

-Click HERE for the complete set of the Dolch 220 sight word templates, flashcards and specific instructions for introducing sight words using the multi-sensory approach.
+The Multi-Sensory Teaching of Sight Words download is available in my online Teachers Pay Teachers store.
+This download includes the complete set of the Dolch 220 sight word templates, flashcards and specific instructions for introducing sight words using the multi-sensory approach.